-The HOUGH RIOTS, 18-24 July 1966, were a spontaneous outbreak of violence characterized by vandalism, looting, arson, and sporadic gunfire.
-Although there had been racial disturbances earlier in the summer, these events proved to be more serious and widespread.
-The riots were sparked by a dispute over a glass of water at the Seventy-Niners Cafe at Hough Ave. and E. 79th St. on the evening of 18 July, which escalated until the police were unable to deal with the situation.
-As the crowd grew larger, rock throwing, looting, and vandalism gradually spread throughout the Hough area.
-The following evening the violence was repeated, with fires set in the area as well as reports of sniper fire.
+The HOUGH RIOTS, 18-24 July 1966, were a spontaneous outbreak of civil disorder which encompassed a spectrum ranging from angry protest to vandalism, looting, and arson.
+A number of observers believed that the HOUGH neighborhood was primed for such an outbreak, after its rapid demographic transition during the 1950s to become overwhelmingly Black (see AFRICAN AMERICANS) with substandard and overcrowded housing, overcharging for necessities by area merchants, and incidents of police harassment.
+While there had been several disturbances earlier in the summer, these events proved to be more serious and widespread.
+The riots were sparked when the white bar owner of the Seventy-Niners Cafe at Hough Ave. and E. 79th St. denied a Black takeout customer a glass of water on the evening of 18 July.
+Police were increasingly unable to deal with the growing angry crowd, as rock throwing escalated into vandalism and looting which spread throughout the surrounding neighborhood.
+The following evening the disorder continued, with fires set in the area as well as reports of sniper fire.

 Cleveland Citizens Committee on Hough Disturbances (1966).